jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

  7. All the migrated attachments will be set to the same Access Level.
-     Depending on your site, you may want this to be 'Public' or 'Registered' (or other access level).
+     Depending on your site, you may want this to be 'Public' or 'Registered' (or other access level of your choice).
+The default is 'Registered'.
 To choose which access level should be set for all the migrated attachments do this on the Joomla 2.5+ site:

 	* Go to the Attachments page in the back end (under Components),
 	* Click on the "Options" button on the toolbar,